 Serving the Round Rock, TX community

-In some cases, these symptoms can be so severe that they have a severe and detrimental impact on your quality of life.
-But like many patients who visit our Round Rock dental office to talk about their symptoms, you may not be aware that a qualified dental professional can treat the problem effectively.
+In some cases, these symptoms can be so severe that they severely diminish your quality of life.
+But like many patients who visit our Round Rock dental office to talk about their symptoms, you may not be aware that the symptoms of TMJ can often be treated by a qualified dental professional.

 - Why does the TMJ become painful?